Composite GEFRI Score

 Country profile

-Wide gaps between dimensions reveal structural weaknesses that slow coordinated progress.
+Uneven scores across dimensions show where readiness conditions are less aligned.
 High internet adoption enables broad participation in digital learning and innovation.
 Limited tertiary enrollment narrows future talent pipelines and innovation capacity.

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy and regulatory teams coordinate effectively, offering stability for long-term planning.
-Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.
+Gender parity across secondary pathways reflects sustained commitment to equitable participation.

-Human Capital presents a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
+School Access and Gender Parity and Human Capital present a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.

 Key insights